bazwilliams/upnp-playlist-service/README.md

 ## Future Plans

-- [ ] Playlist builder (add currently playing track to a specific playlist)
+- [X] Playlist builder (add currently playing track to a specific playlist).
-- [ ] Skip standby mode if the source has changed (i.e. someone interacted between wakeup and sleep)
+- [ ] Provide list of existing playlist when loading into DS.
 - [ ] Provide feedback through the UI when a playlist is stored.
 - [ ] Permit overwriting existing playlists.
-- [ ] Provide list of existing playlist when loading into DS.
 - [ ] Ability to decide which radio station to play.
+- [ ] Skip standby mode if the source has changed (i.e. someone interacted between wakeup and sleep)
 - [ ] Easy installation on windows, mac, linux and nas drives.

 ## Credits